jawadcode/clox/README.md

 ## Prerequisites:
 - GCC (Clang will probably work too)
-- C STD Lib Header files
+- C STD Lib Header files (included in all Linux distros)

 ## How to run:
 - `gcc *.c -o clox` to compile the source into an executable called `clox`